Freehold Properties embedded in the Grafton Estate

 Windmill & Watermill medieval Traditionally, corn milling was supported by the Lord of the Manor in terms of freehold of the property and fees (usually also paid by the Lord) per bushel of corn that was milled.

 A School 1504 Thought likely to be in South Street (Stoke Rd) as in 1798 the school there was destroyed by the Great Fire.
-As the school predated the formation of the Honour of Grafton, it never was owned by the Duke.
+The school predated the formation of the Honour of Grafton, it was built on manor (Wake) land and was presumably held in Trust.
+It is thought that at least the administration of the school and the execution of lessons needed to be taken over by the Rector but our knowledge of ownership of the school and the land it stands on is obscure.
+However, in the 1960s it is the Church that 'gives' the school to the parish.

 Plots and 2 tiny Cottages 18th century A small plot was bequeathed to the brother of the Duke's heir , Lord Charles Fitzroy - no reason known.
 No map with the Deed but the 1838 Survey identifies plots on Gayton Road to the east of Grafton House (Duke of Grafton Inn).

-Land for Canal and Toll Road and yard at The Arm incl.
-Millner's house from ~1793 Parliamentary Act 1793.
+Land for Canal and Toll Road and yard and cottages at The Arm. from ~1793 Parliamentary Act 1793.

 Plot at 'Little Ease', Mill Lane (Chapel Lane) 1800-1825 Bought by John Goodridge who placed it in trust for the Baptists Church.
 Became site of the Chapel.